 The Stramit Uniguard® Fire Resisting Wall System has been tested by Exova Warrington Aus Pty Ltd using the test criteria of AS1530.4-2005.

-The Stramit Uniguard™ Fire Resisting Wall System has been tested by Warrington Fire Research, Victoria, and copies of the report are available from Stramit's technical services consultants.
+The Stramit Uniguard™ Fire Resisting Wall System has been tested by Warrington Fire Research, Victoria, and a copy of the report is available for download.

 Stramit's cladding profiles have been comprehensively tested, including independent tests at the Cyclone Testing Station.